Many sleep disorders manifest with insomnia and usually excessive daytime sleepiness (EDS).

 Optimal treatment combines

-Although cognitive-behavioral strategies are more difficult to implement and take longer, effects are longer lasting, up to 2 yr after treatment is ended.
-These strategies include
+Although cognitive-behavioral strategies are more difficult to implement and take longer, effects are longer lasting, up to 2 years after treatment is ended.

-Sleep hygiene (particularly restriction of time in bed—see Table: Sleep Hygiene)
+Sleep hygiene (particularly restriction of time in bed)

 Hypnotics are suitable for patients who need rapid relief and whose insomnia has had daytime effects, such as EDS and fatigue.
 These drugs must not be used indefinitely in most cases.